aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 As you can see, this code synthesizes an __AWS::Lambda::Function__ resource.
-It also synthesized a couple of [CloudFormation parameters](https://awslabs.github.io/aws-cdk/cloudformation.html#parameters) that are used by the toolkit to propagate the location of the runtime code for this function.
+It also synthesized a couple of [CloudFormation parameters](https://awslabs.github.io/aws-cdk/cloudformation.html#parameters) that are used by the toolkit to propagate the location of the handler code.

+## Deploy

 Let's deploy: